cassio-rossi/Libraries/README.md

 - **LoggerLibrary**: A binary library for logging functionality.
 - **UtilityLibrary**: A binary library with several extensions useful on our daily tasks.
 - **InAppLibrary**: A binary library to handle InApp Purchases for within your App.
+- **StorageLibrary**: A binary library with wrappers to storage systems like UserDefaults, Cookies and Keychain.

 ## Usage